 Suspicious lesion as you can see Infrared (fig e) picture shows the view from deeper skin layers:

 And here you can see parametric maps generated using a model with these images:

 Here are images with hair and benign lesion:

-As this light adapter is hand made and calibration is weak, there still can be good results obtained.
-This experiment was made to prove, that a handheld digital camera and simple lighting adapter can be used to show relative diagnostic results while inspecting skin lesions.
+As this light adapter is hand made and calibration is weak, there can still be good results.
+This experiment proved that a handheld digital camera and simple lighting adapter could show relative diagnostic results while inspecting skin lesions.